Tracker.js

 Section titled “Declarative events”For simple click tracking, you usually do not need custom JavaScript.
 Add data-aa-event directly in HTML:

-<button data-aa-event="signup" data-aa-event-plan="pro"> Sign up for Pro</button>That fires a signup event with { plan: "pro" }.
+<button data-aa-event="signup_cta_clicked" data-aa-event-plan="pro"> Sign up for Pro</button>That fires a signup_cta_clicked event with { plan: "pro" }.

 This is usually the easiest path for agents too.
 They can add attributes to existing markup instead of wiring onclick handlers or editing application code.